rhtconsulting/fuse-quickstarts/karaf/rest_dsl/README.md

 Rest DSL Camel OSGi example
 ====================================

- This project is a simple Rest DSL Camel route.
-It is an osgi bundle that can be install on Fuse Karaf.
-It is very minimal and configured with Blueprint.
+This project demonstrates how to publish a GET and POST REST Webservice using the DSL as well as how to work with JSON Objects and marshall them to a Pojo.
+It also has seperate routes that demonstrate how to call a REST endpoint using the HTTP4 Component.

 ### Requirements:
  * JBoss Fuse 6.2.0